 From Wissembourg to Belfort

 The range of the Vosges mountains extends across 180km from the German border near Wissembourg in the north to Belfort in the south.
 The mountain range is shared by three historic regions: Alsace to the east, Lorraine to the west, and Franche-Comté to the south.
 The crest line was a real linguistic and cultural barrier between Alsace and Lorraine.
 As such, the term “Alsace-Lorraine” refers not to a homogenous region, but rather the contrary; it was used to describe the geographic entity corresponding to the annexation of Alsace and of the Lorraine department of Moselle by Prussia.
 The rest of the French territory is still known in Alsace by the name of “inner France” (la France intérieure) or “beyond the Vosges”.

-There are two large geological formations which are easily distinguishable from each other and which are protected by the creation of two regional nature parks: the Northern Vosges and the Higher Vosges.
+There are two large geological formations that are easily distinguishable from each other and which are protected by the creation of two regional nature parks: the Northern Vosges and the Higher Vosges.

 The Northern Vosges (Vosges du Nord)